natenka/pyneng-book-en/docs/source/book/Part_V.rst

-V. Working with network equipment
+V. Working with network devices
 #################################

 In this part, the following topics are discussed: